chem454/chem454.github.io/docs/lab-2/lab-2.md

 Do the following *before* coming to lab:

-- Prepare your lab notebook, including calculations of your standard concentrations.
+- Prepare your lab notebook, including calculations of your standard concentrations (more info in the Prelab section).
 - Install [Vernier Spectral Analysis](https://www.vernier.com/product/spectral-analysis/) on your computer.

 ## Safety